-The organizational dangers of not discussing undiscussables are significant indeed.
-Organizational leaders in these somewhat artificial environments are typically out of touch with what's really going on with their teams.
-To avoid this leaders must learn to create a culture where there are no undiscussables!
-Of course, that utopia will never exist so the leadership challenge becomes "How do I create a culture where employees will raise the hard issues/questions and even push back when needed...even if it's not comfortable?"
+The organizational dangers of not discussing undiscussable are significant indeed.
+Organizational leaders in these somewhat artificial environments are typically out of touch with what's going on with their teams.
+To avoid this, a leader must learn to create a culture where there are no undiscussables.
+Of course, that utopia will never exist so the leadership challenge becomes, "How do I create a culture where employees will raise the hard issues/questions and even push back when needed, even if it's not comfortable?"

 Tips for Building a "Discussing Undiscussables" Culture

 Dana Brownlee is an acclaimed keynote speaker, corporate trainer, and team development consultant.
-She is President of Professionalism Matters, Inc. a boutique professional development corporate training firm based in Atlanta, GA.
-She can be reached at [email protected].
-Connect with her on LinkedIn @ http://www.linkedin.com/in/danabrownlee and Twitter @DanaBrownlee.
+She is president of Professionalism Matters, Inc. a boutique professional development corporate training firm based in Atlanta, GA.

 Reach Dana at [email protected].
 Connect with her on LinkedIn and Twitter.